nphorsley59/housing-model/README.md

 Due to the complexity of the dataset, a [detailed description](https://github.com/nphorsley59/House_Prices/blob/master/Data_Description.txt) of each of the 78 features was included.
 I reviewed this information and broke down the full feature list by type (numerical vs categorical) and role (building i.e. describes physical characteristics of house, space i.e. describes size of house, and location i.e. describes the surrounding area) in an [Excel spreadsheet](https://github.com/nphorsley59/House_Prices/blob/master/Feature_Log.xlsx).
 I also made predictions about the influence of each feature and 'Sale Price' and kept notes throughout the analysis process.<br />

 #### 2. Cleaning
 I addressed several major issues during the cleaning process.
-First, several features
+First, missing values were widespread in both samples (Figure 1).
+I assigned a value of 'None' or '0' when 'NaN' clearly represented an entry that lacked the described feature (i.e. 'GarageType' for a house that doesn't have a garage).
+I dealt with other missing values on a feature-by-feature basis, using whichever method was appropriate.
+Second, I checked each entry for inconsistencies among shared features (i.e. 'GarageYrBlt', 'GarageFinish', 'GarageQual', etc. all describe a garage).
+Finally, I checked for typos and dropped uninformative features.
+Most of the cleaning required for this dataset was fairly lightweight, especially in the "train" sample.<br />

 NOTE: The full dataset remained separated into "train" and "test" samples for cleaning to avoid [data leakage](https://machinelearningmastery.com/data-leakage-machine-learning/).<br />